jehugaleahsa/FlatFiles/README.md

       .AddColumn(new DateTimeColumn("created", 8) { InputFormat = "yyyyMMdd", OutputFormat = "yyyyMMdd" })
       .AddColumn(new DoubleColumn("avg_sales", 10) { OutputFormat = "N2" });

 The `FixedLengthSchema` class is the same as the `SeparatedValueSchema` class, except it associates a `Window` to each column.
 A `Window` records the `Width` of the column in the file.
 It also allows you to specify the `Alignment` (left or right) in cases where the value doesn't fill the entire width of the column (the default is left aligned).
 The `FillCharacter` property can be used to say what character is used as padding.
+Note the `Alignment` is also used to determine which part of the value to keep if the value is too wide to fit inside the column (e.g., if the column is left-aligned, only the start of the value will be kept).

 Some fixed-length files may have columns that are not used.
 The fixed-length schema doesn't provide a way to specify a starting index for a column.
 Simply define "ignored" columns for gaps in the input file.